-&lt;sup>14 DPA Schedule 1 Part II paragraph 2(3) which implements Article 10 of the Data Protection Directive
+14 DPA Schedule 1 Part II paragraph 2(3) which implements Article 10 of the Data Protection Directive

-- Contact details for any queries.

-- The existence of any automatic data collection procedures, such as the use of cookies.
+- Information on any transfers of personal data to countries outside the EEA, including whether the country in question provides adequate protection of individuals with regard to the processing of their personal data. - Contact details for any queries. - The existence of any automatic data collection procedures, such as the use of cookies.
 This information must be provided before using such a method to collect data.
 Furthermore, users should also be informed of the domain name of the site server transmitting the automatic collection procedures, the purpose of these procedures, their period of validity, whether or not acceptance of such procedures is necessary to visit the site and the option available to object to their use, as well as the consequences of deactivating such procedures.
-However, the Information Commissioner states that a privacy policy should not be relied on exclusively to notify users of automatic data collection procedures there should at least be some reference to the use of tracking technology clearly displayed to all visitors to the website.

-- Information on security measures used.
+However, the Information Commissioner states that a privacy policy should not be relied on exclusively to notify users of automatic data collection procedures there should at least be some reference to the use of tracking technology clearly displayed to all visitors to the website. - Information on security measures used.